AbhinavDusi/ai-dotsandboxes/README.md

 ## Minimax Player

 The Minimax Player chooses a move by employing a minimax algorithm, simulating its and its opponents' future moves and choosing the optimal move by maximizing its score to a certain depth (implemented as a depth of 3).
 It can be thought of as taking a greedy approach.
-Alpha beta pruning is for optimization.
+Alpha beta pruning is used for optimization.

 ## Deep Q Learning Ensemble